Craytor/lumen-status/readme.md

 * ... and more

 ## Why Lumen?
 I wanted to explore Lumen!
-Lumen was released just a few days before I started making this app - and I will continue updating this app to keep it in good condtions.
+Lumen was released just a few days before I started making this app - and I will continue updating this app to keep it in good conditions.

 ## Configuration
 You can configure the following data in your .env file, also note that you may need to copy the .env.example to .env